-Did you know that 30% of NAE's budget comes from private philanthropy?
-Therefore, private contributions are vital for the NAE's ability to:
+Did you know that 30% of the NAE's budget comes from private philanthropy?
+Therefore, private contributions provide vital funding that:

-Below is a list of NAE priorities, where your gift can truly make a difference.
+Below are NAE priorities, where your gift can truly make a difference.

 LAUNCH NEW INITIATIVES: A gift with limited or no restrictions is one of the most important gifts you can make to the NAE.
 These gifts provide the NAE with strategic flexibility to launch and sustain new initiatives, and provide for the continuity of our operations.

-CREATE OPPORTUNITY: The NAE is working to ensure long-term U.S. competitiveness in a globalizing world by promoting innovative engineering education and a vibrant engineering workforce.
+CREATE OPPORTUNITY: The NAE is working to ensure long-term U.S. competitiveness in an increasingly globalized world by promoting innovative engineering education and a vibrant engineering workforce.
 Make a gift in this area to bolster our capacity to make a difference.

-ENGAGE THE NATION: The NAE's mission "to provide service to the nation" depends on its ability to reach and engage key constituencies in government, industry, academia, and the general public.
-Without a robust communications and outreach effort, and a clear message, the NAE would be ill-equipped to strengthen the position of engineering in society.
-By enhancing its public communication capabilities, your contribution will help improve the NAE's visibility, enhance its relevance, and broaden its impact.
+ENGAGE THE NATION: The NAE's mission "to provide service to the nation" depends on its ability to reach and engage key constituencies in government, industry, academia, and the public.
+Without a robust communications and outreach effort, and a clear message, the NAE would be ill equipped to strengthen the position of engineering in society.
+By enhancing its public communications capabilities, your contribution will help improve the NAE's visibility, enhance its relevance, and broaden its impact.

 NAE Independent Fund - This is NAE's unrestricted and main operating fund, supporting general activities of the NAE.
 As our one truly discretionary resource, the fund supplements projects and activities such as EngineerGirl!, the Bueche and Founders Awards, the WTOP radio series, improvements to the NAE's website, and many more.
 Additionally, this fund has allowed the NAE to undertake such landmark projects as Rising Above the Gathering Storm, America's Energy Future, and Grand Challenges for Engineering.